zhugezifang/graphmaker/public/posts/double-bar-graph-maker.en.md

 ---
 title: "Free Online Double Bar Graph Maker: Generate Double Bar Chart Easy"
-desc: "A double bar graph, also known as a double bar chart, is a visual representation that uses two bars to depict data for each category.
+desc: "A double bar chart, also known as a double bar chart, is a visual representation that uses two bars to depict data for each category.
 These bars are often differentiated using distinct colors or patterns to make comparison easier.
 Try it now—no sign-up required!"
 ---

 ## What Is a Double Bar Graph?